What is FERPA?

 Washington, DC 20202-4605

-- The right to obtain a copy, upon paying a copying fee, of University Wide Administrative Memorandum 515.1 and the university’s copy of FERPA regulations.
-Copies may be obtained in the UALR Ottenheimer Library.
+- The right to obtain a copy, upon paying a copying fee, of University-Wide Administrative Memorandum 515.1 and the university’s copy of FERPA regulations.
+Copies may be obtained in the UA Little Rock Ottenheimer Library.

 How am I informed about my rights under FERPA?

 Educational institutions are required to notify eligible students about their rights under FERPA.
-Schools do not have to individually notify students, but do have to notify them by any means that are reasonably likely to inform them of their rights.
-UALR informs eligible students of their rights under FERPA through website notices, the UALR student handbook, distribution of FERPA related forms, and verbally or in writing as requested.
+Schools do not have to notify students individually but do have to notify them by any means that are reasonably likely to inform them of their rights.
+UA Little Rock informs eligible students of their rights under FERPA through website notices, the UA Little Rock student handbook, distribution of FERPA-related forms, and verbally or in writing as requested.

 What is Directory Information?

 Directory information is public information and is open to the public.
 This information may be given without student consent.
-UALR’s handling of directory information is in compliance with the Family Educational Rights and Privacy Act of 1974 (commonly known as FERPA).
+UA Little Rock’s handling of directory information is in compliance with the Family Educational Rights and Privacy Act of 1974 (commonly known as FERPA).
 Directory information includes:

 - Student’s name